 Sorry, but no, for a couple reasons.
 First, being photographed or ordering prints of these photos doesn’t give you ownership or rights to reprint images, even in this digital age.
-Ownership always stays with the photographer, but a client may obtain reprint rights for personal use only by purchasing prints that come with high-res files.
+Ownership always stays with the photographer, but a client may obtain reprint rights for personal use only by purchasing high-res files.
 Any low-resolution JPEGs I post on my blog or Facebook are only for sharing online or displaying in slideshows and on electronic devices!

 Secondly, the quality of prints from online images or scanned prints will be much lower than that of the professional prints I can provide, and even the prints you can make from digital negatives.
 Online images have a resolution (pixels per inch) too low for printing and will contain a lovely but visible watermark, and prints you purchase will have a beautifully textured finish that makes them look great but scan poorly.

 So, if you want to print an image in any form, please go ahead and purchase the file!

 I’m not currently marketing myself as a wedding photographer, though I would be thrilled to provide you with bridal or couples portraits before or after your big day.
 I am experienced in wedding photography coverage, however, so if you absolutely must have me photograph your special event, get in touch to see my portfolio and discuss my prices, starting at $2500.
 Or, ask for my recommendations for other photographers, and ask them to contact me about being their second shooter!

 What are my options for maternity and newborn photography?